 Fresno Rescue Mission Embarks on Project to Rescue the Children

-On a 10-acre parcel that once housed the Tradewinds Motor Hotel and its Gaslight Room Steakhouse, the nonprofit Fresno Rescue Mission (FRM) is building an $8 million community campus to redirect the lives of mothers who will come to the center for many reasons: some are victims of domestic violence, some were recently released from prison, some are on the brink of homelessness and others are at risk of losing their children to foster care.
+On a 10-acre parcel that once housed the Tradewinds Motor Hotel and its Gaslight Room Steakhouse, the nonprofit Fresno Rescue Mission (FRM) is building an $8 million community campus to redirect the lives of mothers.
+The facility serves mothers who may come to the center for many reasons — some are victims of domestic violence, some were recently released from prison, some are on the brink of homelessness, and others are at risk of losing their children to foster care.

 Read the full article: https://www.yumpu.com/en/document/read/10713841/fresno-rescue-mission-embarks-on-project-to-rescue-the-children